klebgenomics/Kleborate/docs/source/kpsc_modules.rst

      - Clonal group for input strain

 KpSC mrk
 -------------------------------------
-MLST scheme for the mrk operon
+This module performs MLST typing of the *mrk* operon in the *Klebsiella pneumoniae* species complex (KpSC).

 .. code-block:: Python